Kurtupo/PTCG-DeckSim/readme.txt

         finish those.

-        I try to make sure both a Case and its corresponding Episode release at the same time, so the code may not be released even though the code is "finished".
+        I try to make sure both a Case and its corresponding Episode release at the same time, but the code may be released early here on Github since the code is "finished".
 I tend to work on each Case & Episode with the next ones in mind so if you really are curious as to what's coming up next, feel free to reach out to me!

     Q: I noticed there's more stuff than your code here on Github.
 What's up with that?